haifengliu/azrefresh/mooncake/virtual-machines-sharepoint-farm-azure-preview.md

 #SharePoint Server Farm#

-With SharePoint Server Farm, the Microsoft Azure Preview Portal automatically creates a pre-configured SharePoint Server 2013 farm for you.
+With SharePoint Server Farm, the Windows Azure Preview Portal automatically creates a pre-configured SharePoint Server 2013 farm for you.
 This can save you a lot of time when you need a basic or high-availability SharePoint farm for a development and testing environment or if you are evaluating SharePoint Server 2013 as a collaboration solution for your organization.

 The basic SharePoint farm consists of three virtual machines in the following configuration: